Skip to main content

 Create a new GitHub pre-release

-• in CHANGELOG.md, add the release date and a message like * v4.4.1-3 released
+• In CHANGELOG.md, add the release date and a message such as * v4.4.1-3 released

 xpm run trigger-workflow-publish-release -C ~/Work/xpack-dev-tools/windows-build-tools-xpack.git/build-assets